kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > “If I kissed him, would I start burning, too?”
 > “I’m his little **SUN**.
 I’m his little **SUN**…”

 That's usually when I shut her up.

-I don’t want her to see how close I am to burning, too.
+Not out of cruelty.

+But because she doesn't know what's at stake.
+How carelessly she could unravel all this carefully-crafted tragedy.

+I live afraid-I live afraid of the moment before consummate disaster—

+—when my puppet turns to face the puppet master.

 ---